This post contains affiliate links. Please see our disclosure policy.

 Here are some of the best low-impact cardio exercises for hip bursitis relief:

-SwimmingWhile it’s not always easy to get to a pool, swimming is a fantastic form of low-impact aerobic exercise that provides whole-body workout, strengthens muscles and joints, and enhances cardiovascular fitness.
+SwimmingWhile it’s not always easy to get to a pool, swimming is a fantastic form of low-impact aerobic exercise (and one of the best cardio workouts for weight loss) that provides a whole-body workout, strengthens muscles and joints, and enhances cardiovascular fitness.
 Follow this beginner’s guide to swimming to get started.

 CyclingGaining in popularity, cycling on a stationary bike or outdoors on level terrain (low resistance) provides a low-impact workout that improves cardiovascular endurance and strengthens the leg muscles.